Get startedGet started for free

 Tracking application states

-Managing different states clearly, like success or error responses, is essential in real applications.
-You'll practice defining enums and custom methods to clearly manage and display various application states.
+Managing different states, such as success or error responses, is essential in real-world applications.
+You'll practice defining enums and custom methods to organize and display various application states clearly.

 This exercise is part of the course